THE HOST: Now Serving Fish Legs in Agent Yellow A Review ***Spoilers***

+Directed by Bong Joon-ho (Memories of Murder), The Host, a 2007 Korean creature feature, is an entertaining hodgepodge of social satire, monster movie tripe and political commentary.
+It is also a 2008 award winner—The Blue Dragon Film Awards among others.
 Unlike Godzilla and The Pacific Rim, or earlier chill thrills like The Beast from 20,000 Fathoms where the action is focused on government, scientists and military firepower, The Host is about ordinary people taking on the extraordinary.

 In Tremors, “just plain folks” banded together to take down giant worms summoned by mining and seismic activity.
 The ingenuity of hired hands and town folk as they do battle is similar to The Host, where a family pursues a monster to rescue one of their own.

 I did wonder about the title.
 Who or what was “The Host.”?